Article I – Name

 There are no standing committees for the organization.
-The steering committee may put together committees to work on recommendations and/or other projects.
+The Board may put together committees to work on recommendations and/or other projects.
 Any NETC member can be on one of these committees, as well as non-NETC members where appropriate.
-No more than 33% of a committee can be non-members.

 5.05 Standard Operating Procedures

 In addition to bylaws, NETC can have a set of standard operating procedures (SOP).
 These SOP’s are publicly available documents that talk about the day to day operations of NETC.
-The SOP’s can be changed with a meeting of the steering committee.
+The SOP’s can be changed with a meeting of the Board.

 When a SOP is created or modified, the Secretary will notify the current NETC members of the change.

-( These could include how we decide who holds a conference if two institutions express interest, how we support the upcoming conference, how much money we try to maintain in reserve, and if we decide to do some sort of scholarship program, how it works.)
+These could include how we decide who holds a conference if two institutions express interest, how we support the upcoming conference, how much money we try to maintain in reserve, and if we decide to do some sort of scholarship program and how it works.